 Figure 2: Measuring diagram

-Figure 4 shows a waveform of a ABS sensor which is measured with the wheel turned by hand.
+Figure 4 shows a waveform of an inductive ABS sensor which is measured with the wheel turned by hand.
 This signal can be downloaded and used to correctly set up the lab scope or as reference signal.

-Figure 4: Lab scope measurement of ABS sensor
+Figure 4: Lab scope measurement of an inductive ABS sensor

 The amplitude of the signal changes with the wheel rotation speed: with higher rotation speed the amplitude increases.
 The shown example waveform has an amplitude of 0.5 V at maximum.
 This is quite low because the wheel is turned by hand at low speed.
 The voltage will be higher when driving, but this is sufficient to test the ABS sensor.
 The exact amplitude of the signal is not important because the ECU uses the raising and falling edges to determine the wheel speed.

 Signal values may differ on different types of anti lock braking systems and ABS sensors.
 Consult ATIS for information on specific anti lock braking systems and ABS sensors.

 The following signal deviations can indicate a problem:

 This document is subject to changes without notification.
 All rights reserved.